Bachelor General Studies

 Students interested in the bachelor of general studies degree must have a 3.5 GPA, and are encouraged to apply for the program before the end of their sophomore year.

 The BGS degree requires the completion of a minimum of 120 hours as follows:

-Note: Courses taken in the BGS Core and in the Area of Concentration are in addition to those required in the Core Curriculum.
-A maximum of 9 hours of BGS Core may count in the Area of Concentration and vice versa.
+Note: Courses taken in the BGS core and in the area of concentration are in addition to those required in the core curriculum.
+A maximum of nine hours of BGS core may count in the area of concentration and vice versa.

 Developing an Interdisciplinary Area of Concentration

 Once the student determines a possible interdisciplinary direction, a faculty advisor is selected, who will serve as the student's primary advisor.
 The primary advisor and student will select at least one other faculty member from another discipline to serve as a secondary advisor.
 The student, working with the primary and secondary advisors, prepares a degree plan and an area of concentration proposal.
 The proposal includes objectives and goals of the interdisciplinary concentration.
 The degree plan and proposal, once approved by the primary and secondary advisors, must be approved by the Dean of the College.

 - The area of concentration will focus on a coherent theme, period, set of problems, specialization, or perspective not currently available through the combining of a traditional major and minor.